rafsanRubaiyat/Prediction-performance-of-ML-methods-on-MNIST-data/README.md

 • Use SVMs and Random Forests if a balance between accuracy and interpretability is needed, and when computational efficiency is a priority. <br>
-• Use Decision Trees, Logistic Regression or LDA only for simpler, less complex classification tasks or when quick, interpretable models are required. <br> Overall, CNNs are recommended for the highest accuracy in MNIST classification, but the choice of model should also consider the specific requirements and constraints of the task at hand.
+• Use Decision Trees, Logistic Regression or LDA only for simpler, less complex classification tasks or when quick, interpretable models are required. <br> <br> Overall, CNNs are recommended for the highest accuracy in MNIST classification, but the choice of model should also consider the specific requirements and constraints of the task at hand.